terrynsun/terrynsun.github.io/index.md

 <div class="large-3 medium-3 columns"> <p class="header">about me</p>

-I am in my fourth year studying Computer Science at the University of Pennsylvania.
+I am in my fifth year studying Computer Science at the University of Pennsylvania.
 I've been a part of the
 [Science & Technology Wing] [STWing]
 Residential Program for all four years and have been Communications Manager